IhorLeonov/Rick-and-Morty-api/README.md

 ## Overview

-This app provides you opportunities using The Rick and Morty API to view data about characters, locations, and episodes of this cartoon.
+This app provides you opportunities using The Rick and Morty API to view and filter data with keywords about characters, locations, and episodes of this cartoon.

 ## Technologies